-To plant a memorial tree in honor of Gerald "Jerry" Green, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gerald "Jerry" Green, please visit our Heartfelt Sympathies Store.

 Raised in East Jordan, where he started school, he spent his high school years in Boyne City, where he acquired the nickname “Jake” and attended Boyne City High.
 He was on the Rambler track, football and basketball teams.
 He loved to run and do field events and the track team, known as “the thinclads” was the State Class C champion in 1957 and 1958.
 They regularly set records at the CMU and Petoskey relays.
 The 1957 Rambler football team finished 7-0 that year and was voted the Detroit Times #1 team of the year.
 The basketball team was also outstanding, having notable battles with Harbor Springs and great seasons overall.